-- What do you usually have for breakfast? - Do you drink fizzy drinks, e.g. Coke?
-How many glasses do you drink a day? - Where do you normally have lunch? - What do you usually have for lunch during the week? - Do you ever cook?
+- What do you usually have for breakfast? - Do you drink soda, e.g., Coke?
+How many glasses do you drink a day? - Where do you usually have lunch? - What do you usually have for lunch during the week? - Do you ever cook?
 What do you make? - Do you prefer eating at home or eating out?